TheraForge/OTFToolBox/README.md

 ## Rebuild the App Using the Cloud Registration Information <a name="Rebuild-After-Registration"></a>

 When you have configured your files, you can rebuild your app in Xcode by clicking the Build command in the menu bar.
-Now your app will be running with your organisation's API Key.
+Now your app will be running with your organization's API Key.
 You can now sign up users and login into the cloud service using user-provided credentials.

 # TheraForge Cloud Analytics Portal <a name="TheraForge-Analytics"></a>

 The Theraforge Cloud Analytics Portal is a dashboard in which users can review their server and clients' related statistics.

 Once you have configured the above parameters and have access to the cloud services, our support team will share the credentials of the analytics portal.
 Through these credentials you will be able to login and review the available metrics.
-These are the statistics that are currently available in the analytics dashboard:
+The following statistics are currently available in the analytics dashboard:

 1. Client Metrics: This section will show the stats related to your organization, i.e., number of users, care plan tasks, etc. <br>
 2. Server Metrics: This section will show the graphs related to server stats. <br>